 An avid outdoorswoman, growing up in the UP of Michigan on a family-owned fishing and hunting resort.
 Currently lives in the Hiawatha National Forest

 Attended and assisted with numerous public and private BFRO expeditions

-She and the Florida BFRO group organized South Florida Expedition 2008, North Florida Expedition 2008 and Central Florida Expedition in 2009.
+She and the Florida BFRO organized South Florida Expedition 2008, North Florida Expedition 2008 and Central Florida Expedition in 2009.

-She and the Michigan BFRO group organized the Lower-Michigan Expedition in 2011, Michigan UP Expeditions in 2012, 2013 and 2015.
-She will be co-organizing the 2016 Michigan UP Expedition 2013.
+She and the Michigan BFRO organized the Lower-Michigan Expedition in 2011, Michigan UP Expeditions in 2012, 2013 and 2015.
+She will be co-organizing the 2016 Michigan UP Expedition in October.